 Social stigma and public scrutiny

-In criminal justice systems around the world, the presumption of innocence is a foundational principle.
-However, in cases involving rape or sexual assault, the stigma attached to an accusation alone can undermine this presumption.
+In criminal justice systems worldwide, the presumption of innocence is a fundamental principle.
+However, in rape and sexual assault cases, the stigma attached to an accusation alone can weaken this presumption.

 Courts often rely on: